felleslosninger/docs/_docs/Maskinporten/maskinporten_protocol_token.md

 ## About

-The `/token` endpoint is thoroughly documented in [OpenID Connect Core, chapter 3.1.3](https://openid.net/specs/openid-connect-core-1_0.html#AuthorizationEndpoint)
+Using JWT grants towards the `/token` endpoint is documented in [RFC 7523, section 2.1 ](https://tools.ietf.org/html/rfc7523#section-2.1).

 ## Request